Mantas-2155X/AI_BetterHScenes/README.md

 * MOST OPTIMIZATIONS: 53FPS
 * ALL OPTIMIZATIONS: 62.3FPS

+**Notes**
-(1) This will only work if you have https://github.com/Mantas-2155X/AI_UnlockPlayerHClothes installed!
+1. This will only work if you have https://github.com/Mantas-2155X/AI_UnlockPlayerHClothes installed.
+2. May cause bugs if switching animation, position *during* orgasm.

 *Performance improvement values are based from my machine and may differ from your results!*
 *All of the features can be turned on and off*